sippy-platform/mellow-css/mellow-css/hugo/content/components/button-groups.md

 {{</example>}}

 ## Toolbar
-You can combine multiple groups into a `.btn-toolbar`.
-You can a also include a `.btn` as a direct child.
+You can combine multiple groups into a `btn-toolbar`.
+You can a also include a `btn` as a direct child.

 {{<example>}}
 <div class="btn-toolbar" role="toolbar">